loosewheel/lwcomputers/readme.txt

-clipboard	the ctrl, alt and v key where pressed with a clipboard in a slot. disk			floppy disk inserted or ejected. digilines	a digilines message was received. mesecon		mesecon power to side was turned on or off
+clipboard	the ctrl, alt and v key where pressed with a clipboard in a slot. disk			floppy disk inserted or ejected. digilines	a digilines message was received. mesecons		mesecons power to side was turned on or off

 A computers file system starts at a single root "/".
 Any floppies are